crybot/linformer/typst/main.typ

 @vaswani2017, both for the encoder's self-attention and the decoder's self-attention and cross-attention.
 The Linformer instead uses the linearized attention mechanism proposed by @linformer2020 everywhere except in the self-attention stage of the decoder's layers, because of causality requirements (See @causal-masking).

+The implementation of Linformer we provide employs shared projection matrices $E, F$ across heads, but different for each layer.
+This is one of the variants proposed by the authors @linformer2020.

 Both the standard Transformer and the Linformer adopt residual connections and Layer Normalization applied after each attention block and feed forward layer as in @vaswani2017.
 Sinusoidal positional encoding and learned embeddings have